Andrew-E-Walters/Credit_Risk_Analysis/README.md

 ## Summary

 Overall the diffrent models got us various levels of accuracy, precison, and recall scores.
 When we take a look at how the models compare to the original reuslts it seems that there are some that perform better than others.
+These models are relatively in the same range of one another when it comes to accuracy as they do not break the threshold that most would consider to be a good level of accuracy.

 #### Recomendation
-I would recommend using the SMOTE Oversampling as it gave the best accuracy score, and it also had the highest combination of precison, and recall scores.
+I would recommend using the SMOTE Oversampling as it gave the best accuracy score, and it also had the highest combination of precison, and recall scores.However I would say that none of the accuracy scores hit the 70% threshold so they are all not at the level that we would like to see.
+There will be cases where they are not good predictors at choosing low vs high risk credit cards and a better model should be chosen.